-Anexo's Remuneration Committee is chaired by Christopher Houghton and its other members are Elizabeth Sands and Richard Pratt.
-The Board considers that Christopher has sufficient, relevant financial experience to chair the Remuneration Committee given that he is a chartered accountant with extensive experience and numerous Board positions outside of Anexo (including Chief Financial Officer and Chair of Audit Committee).
+Anexo's Remuneration Committee is chaired by me, Christopher Houghton and its other members are Richard Pratt and Roger Barlow.
+Roger Barlow joined the Remuneration Committee during the year, following Elizabeth Sands' departure from the Company on 11 May 2022.
+All members of the Remuneration Committee are considered to be independent Non-Executive Directors.
+The Board and Remuneration Committee continue to consider that I have sufficient, relevant financial experience to Chair the Remuneration Committee given that I am a chartered accountant with extensive experience and numerous Board positions outside of Anexo.